Perinatal & Postpartum Education & Treatment

 If you’re experiencing symptoms and difficulties with activities and movement during pregnancy, a whole-body assessment will allow us to target treatment and give you a home exercise program so you can stay active and strong during your pregnancy.

-Our pelvic floor therapists (Jane Bruce & Kate Morrison) can also assess your pelvic floor & movement strategies pre-delivery and educate you on ways to help prepare and optimize your body for delivery.
+Our pelvic floor therapists (Jane Bruce, Lisa Nakagawa, & Kate Morrison) can also assess your pelvic floor & movement strategies pre-delivery and educate you on ways to help prepare and optimize your body for delivery.
 We’ll check / go over:

 - breathing coordination with your pelvic floor – as you breathe, your pelvic floor should move with your diaphragm.
 By ensuring that the pelvic floor coordinates properly with your breath, we are allowing it to move through its entire range of motion/length available.